 The Report provides information on some of the differences that might affect service delivery, to assist readers to interpret performance indicator results.
-This information takes the form of profiles of each service area, footnotes to tables and figures, data quality information (being iteratively introduced for all indicators) and a statistical context chapter (chapter 2).
+This information takes the form of profiles of each service area, footnotes to tables and figures, data quality information and a statistical context chapter (chapter 2).
 The statistical context chapter provides a range of general descriptive information for each jurisdiction, including the age profile, spatial distribution, income levels and education levels of the population, the tenure of dwellings and cultural heritage (such as Indigenous and ethnic status).